SERGEYDJUM/dwm_eotf_rs/README.md

 # About
-This is an alternative implementation of the idea from the [dwm_eotf](https://github.com/ledoge/dwm_eotf).
+An alternative implementation of the same idea that is behind [dwm_eotf](https://github.com/ledoge/dwm_eotf).

-This version is more stable, as it does not require multiple tries for it to work (as far as I can tell).
+This version is more reliable, as it does not require multiple tries for it to work (as far as I can tell).
+It also has additional features, such as system tray controls.

-It works by patching memory of the loaded `dwmcore.dll` module containing shaders that are responsible for incorrect SDR to HDR conversions.
+`dwm_eotf_rs` works by reading memory of the loaded `dwmcore.dll` module, patching shaders that are responsible for incorrect SDR to HDR conversions there and writing it back.

 # Usage